 What are ChromaGen Lens Tints?

 ChromaGen lens tints change the level of coloured light entering one or both eyes.
-They can be used to enhance colour perception and colour discrimination for people who are ‘colour blind‘ or to help with Meares-Irlen Syndrome (scotopic sensitivity syndrome) in dyslexia whereby a specific colour tint can relieve visual stress and improve reading ability.
+They can be used to enhance colour perception and colour discrimination for people who are ‘colour blind‘ or to help with Meares-Irlen Syndrome (scotopic sensitivity syndrome) whereby a specific colour tint can relieve visual stress and improve reading ability.

 ‘I am able to pass the colour blindness test with ChromaGen lenses.
 Highly Recommended’